 The NSG funds investigations by Ph.D. students into rare variations of the diseases and in particular Alzheimer’s disease.
 Sultan Chaudhury is a PhD candidate of Professor’s Morgan team, whose Project – SC funded by NSG – is entitled “Using the BDR Resource to understand the Genetics of Alzheimer’s”

 The Brains for Dementia Research (BDR) project is an initiative funded jointly by the Alzheimer’s Society and Alzheimer’s Research UK to address the shortage of brain tissue from individuals that is essential for research into dementia (http://www.brainsfordementiaresearch.org.uk/).
 The BDR project engages participants that have different types of dementia as well as individuals that do not have dementia to investigate how and why dementia occurs (read more).

-For several years the research undertaken by Professor Mayer and Dr Bedford has focused on gaining a greater understanding of developing what causes dementia and Parkinson’s disease with a view to the development of better forms of treatment.
-In particular they have developed a model aimed at identifying why protein inclusions (Lewy bodies) build up in the brain cells of people who suffer from those diseases.
+For several years, the research undertaken by Professor Mayer and late Dr. Bedford has focused on gaining a greater understanding of developing what causes dementia and Parkinson’s disease with a view to the development of better forms of treatment.
+In particular, they have developed a model aimed at identifying why protein inclusions (Lewy bodies) build up in the brain cells of people who suffer from those diseases.
 The NSG has contributed significant amounts to the research projects and would like to do more to support this invaluable work.